buildtesters/buildtest/docs/index.rst

 `buildtest <https://github.com/buildtesters/buildtest>`_  is
-a testing framework to help HPC sites write test for their system as part of their routine acceptance & regression test. buildtest provides a YAML interface to write tests which buildtest can validate and generate shell scripts that can run on your HPC system.
+a testing framework to help HPC sites write test for their system as part of their routine acceptance and regression testing.
+Buildtest provides a YAML interface to write tests which buildtest can validate and then use to generate shell scripts that run on your HPC system.
-The test template (YAML) is called **buildspec** which can define one or more test instance that is validated by a `json schema <https://json-schema.org/>`_. buildtest supports the following batch schedulers:
+The test template (YAML) is called a **buildspec** which can define one or more test instances and is validated by a `json schema <https://json-schema.org/>`_.
+Buildtest supports the following batch schedulers:
 `IBM Spectrum LSF <https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_welcome/lsf_welcome.html>`_, `Slurm <https://slurm.schedmd.com/>`_, `PBS <https://www.openpbs.org/>`_ and
 `Cobalt <https://trac.mcs.anl.gov/projects/cobalt>`_.
 We publish the schema documentation, json schemas,